ClaraVnk/home-assistant-custom-energy-dashboard/README.md

 How customize the colors of your energy dashboard on Home Assistant ?

-Here we are base on a french electricity contract named "Tempo", which allow 3 colors and 6 options (high or low price for each color).
+Here we are based on a french electricity contract named "Tempo", which allow 3 colors and 6 options (high or low price for each color).

 1) Create a "themes" folder